What is deferred revenue?

 It prevents you from overvaluing your business

 Deferred revenue is classified as a liability, in part, to make sure your financial records don’t overstate the value of your business.
-A SaaS business that collects an annual subscription fee up front hasn’t done the hard work of retaining that business all year round.
-Classifying that upfront subscription revenue as “deferred” helps keeps businesses honest about how much they’re really worth.
+A SaaS (software as a service) business that collects an annual subscription fee up front hasn’t done the hard work of retaining that business all year round.
+This inflates the valuation of the business.
+Classifying that upfront subscription revenue as “deferred” helps keep businesses honest about how much they’re really worth.

 Investors also want to make sure your assets and liabilities are spelled out clearly in your financial records—following GAAP rules ensures that you’re not prematurely recording liabilities (like deferred revenue) as assets (like cash).